 Photovoltaic solar energy

-We promote photovoltaic solar energy.
-At Iberdrola, we are committed to the fight against climate change, which has led us to commit to renewable energies in order to make the energy transition a reality.
+We are champions of photovoltaic solar energy.
+At Iberdrola, we are committed to the fight against climate change, which has driven us to support renewable energy sources in order to make the energy transition a reality.

-As part of the plans to grow in clean energy, solar photovoltaic technology will be supported by 24 % of the investments earmarked for renewables in the 2023-2025 Strategic Plan, which will allow us to increase installed solar capacity by 6,300 MW.
+As part of the plans to grow in clean energy, solar photovoltaic technology will be supported by 18% of the investments earmarked for renewables in the Strategic Plan 2024-2026, which will increase installed solar capacity by around 2,100 MW, with a portfolio of 1,900 MW.
+Iberdrola had a total of 7,470 MW of photovoltaic power as per the nine months 2024.

 What is photovoltaic energy?